emuell/afseq/docs/src/API/cycle.md

 >
 > #### examples:
 > ```lua
-> --Using a fixed mapping table
+> --Using a static map table
 > cycle("bd [bd, sn]"):map({
 >   bd = "c4",
 >   sn = "e4 #1 v0.2"
 > })
-> --Using a fixed mapping table with targets
+> --Using a static map table with targets
 > cycle("bd:1 <bd:5, bd:7>"):map({
 >   bd = { key = "c4", volume = 0.5 }, -- instrument #1,5,7 will be set as specified
 > })